 He was still arranging the pillows on the couch to get closer to me.
 He still followed me to my writing room and snored at my feet.
 Our vet told us to enjoy him and when it was time to let him go, we’d know.
 And we did at 2 a.m. one morning.
 We took my convertible and he sat in the back seat.
 I could not stop my tears.
 I loved this dog more than I thought possible.

 When we got home I sat at my desk and bawled.
-I missed him already. suddenly a Guidepost magazine that I’d subscribed to fell off my desk.
-When I bent to retrieve it, it was open to this page:
+This pup was an angel in my life.
+He must have been that I felt such love for him.
+I missed him already.
+Suddenly a Guidepost magazine that I’d subscribed to fell off my desk.
+When I bent to retrieve it, it was open to this page.

 The following day the name Wilfred came up three times: Wilfred University, Wilfred Lane, and a man with last name of Wilfred.